orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

                                 -feat band_0 band_1 band_2 band_3 band_4 band_5 band_6

 The ``-classifier`` parameter allows to choose which machine learning model algorithm to train.
-Please refer to the `Train Vector Classifier`_ application reference documentation.
+Please refer to the ``TrainVectorClassifier`` application reference documentation.

 In case of multiple samples files, you can add them to the ``-io.vd`` parameter (see  `Working with several images`_ section).